Nico-MC/sift-visualization/backend/readme.md

 # Manage pip dependencies

 Generate a requirements file and then install from it in another environment.
-> pip freeze > requirements.txt <br>
+> pip3 freeze > requirements.txt <br>
-  pip install -r requirements.txt
+  pip3 install -r requirements.txt (but better use current requirements.txt of the repository)

 Delete all .pyc files
 > find . -name \\\*.pyc -delete